 Bijie Guizhou, China Travel Guide

 Large cell phone companies include China Mobile, China Unicom, and China Telecom.
-SIM cards purchased at official stores with your passport.
-A local phone number is often necessary for services like Didi and Meituan.
+SIM cards purchased at official stores along with your passport.
+A local phone number is often necessary for facilities like Didi and Meituan.

-Wi-Fi is widely available in hotels, restaurants, cafes, and public areas.
+Wi-Fi is widely available in hotels, restaurants, cafes, and open areas.
 You may need a Chinese phone number to register for public Wi-Fi.
 Mobile data from a nearby SIM or eSIM is reliable.

 Mandarin Chinese is the official language.
 Local dialects exist in Guizhou, but Mandarin is widely understood.
 Ability to speak english is generally low outside major international hotels.